Shepless/neeo-driver-manager/README.md

 can then spin up the GUI by using `npm start`

 ## Outstanding Tasks
-- [ ] NavBar - Driver Overview/Filtering By Status
+- [ ] Feature - Driver Overview/Filtering By Status
-- [ ] NavBar - Start/Stop All Drivers
+- [ ] Feature - Start/Stop All Drivers
-- [ ] Testing - Test With Actual NEEO Devices
+- [ ] Quality - Test With Actual NEEO Devices
 - [ ] Quality - Code Linting
 - [ ] Community - Production Builds
 - [ ] Community - Easy Installation